Bold Predictions for Top College Football Freshmen in 2018

 On the one hand, there's no need for Lawrence to prove anything this year, nor a need for Dabo Swinney to rush him into the starting job.
 On the other hand, with Cooper, Johnson and Tucker Israel all gone, the depth chart is so shallow that redshirting Lawrence is effectively impossible.

 But if it's true that he's a once-in-a-generation talent, it's not like he would be staying in college for five years even if he did redshirt.
-Lawrence will get some garbage-time quarters throughout the season, but Bryant is going to be the guy the Tigers try to ride to the College Football Playoff once again.
+Lawrence will get some garbage time throughout the season, but Bryant is going to be the guy the Tigers try to ride to the College Football Playoff once again.

-Lorenzo Lingard, RB, Miami (FL)
+Lorenzo Lingard, RB, Miami

 Bold Prediction: Becomes Miami's starting running back before the end of September